-Like in Yoga, in business as well, the benefits will depend on our concentration, sustenance, timing and method.
-Focus, perseverance, speed (as well as patience) and processes thus become the foundation for doing well.
+Like in Yoga, in business as well, the benefits will depend on our concentration, method, sustenance and timing.
+Focus, processes, perseverance and speed (as well as patience) thus become the foundation for doing well.
 The word Yoga when split into its syllables ya and gam, meant 'the way to go'; later it became 'the way to perfection'.
 Our endeavour therefore is to focus more and more on building individual and organisational capabilities.